FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 | Account         | my-account | { "team": "web", "env": "prod" }   |
 | Virtual Machine | my-vm      | { "team": "web", *"env": "prod"* } |

 After all tag inheritance rules are processed, the finalized cost and usage dataset shows that the Virtual Machine Resource did inherit tag, `env:prod`, from its corresponding Account because no tag with the same key exists.
-Conversely, the Virtual Machine Resource did not inherit tag, `team:web`, because the Provider's tag inheritance rules determine that aResource already containing a tag with the same key maintains that same tag.
+Conversely, the Virtual Machine Resource did not inherit tag, `team:web`, because the Provider's tag inheritance rules determine that a Resource already containing a tag with the same key maintains that same tag.

 ## Column ID